- Erectile dysfunction (ED) is one of the major complications of diabetes mellitus (DM) in men which contributes to poor quality of life.

 What treatment options are available?

 There is no curative treatment for ED till date.
 However, a multimodal treatment approach should be followed by a physician.
 We all know that diabetes means high blood sugar or in medical terminology, we call it hyperglycemia.
-So, the first and foremost approach should be to control hyperglycemia so as to avoid any further complications and other treatment approaches to be effective.
+So, the first and foremost approach should be to control hyperglycemia so as to avoid any further complications and other treatment approach to be effective.

 Lifestyle changes including physical activity and weight loss should be an integral part of any treatment for ED.
 I personally recommend people with T2DM to follow a low carb high fat (LCHF) or ketogenic diet along with intermittent fasting to control T2DM.
 If you do not control diabetes than other pharmacologic treatment will also not be effective.